tweag/python-monorepo-example/content/blog/2018-10-04-capability.md

-Irrespective of whether you are willing to twist the arm of the MTL with `{-# OVERLAPPING #-}` instances, when programming with capabilities you will run into two kind of issues.
+Irrespective of whether you are willing to twist the arm of the MTL with `{-# OVERLAPPING #-}` instances, when programming with capabilities you will run into two kinds of issues.
 The first is probably the lesser of the two, but has been a known pain point with the MTL for a while: it's that the MTL uses types (e.g. the state type) to discriminate layers.
 In other words: **with the MTL, you